theonetruekn/interactive-learning/README.md

-# Interactive Learning
+# SmolCoder: An Open Source LLM-based coding agent that works with human interaction (WIP)

  > This project was developed as part of the research-lab "Interactive Learning" at the Karlsruhe Institute of Technology (KIT) in the summer of 2024.

 ## Description

-The scope of this project is to develop an autonomous coding agent similar to [Devin](https://www.cognition.ai/blog/introducing-devin), [Amazon Q](https://aws.amazon.com/q/) and [AutoCodeRover](https://github.com/nus-apr/auto-code-rover).
+The scope of this project is to develop an autonomous coding agent similar to [Devin](https://www.cognition.ai/blog/introducing-devin), [SWE-Agent](https://swe-agent.com/) and [AutoCodeRover](https://github.com/nus-apr/auto-code-rover).

-All these agents have in common that they are using GPT4 or other high-end (and thus expensive) LLMs as a backbone.
+All these agents have in common that they are using GPT4 or some other high-end (and thus expensive) LLMs as a backbone.
 In this project, we want to test the feasibility of using smaller models as agents.

 The ambitious goal of this project is to get onto the leaderboard of [SWEBench](https://www.swebench.com/) - a by-now well-established benchmark for coding agents.

+This project is a work-in-progress.

 ## Roadmap

-We will test the following configuations:
+- Writing an Eval Pipeline for SWEBench ✅
+- Creating the Coding Agent Framework ✅
+- Definining and programming the Tools that the Agent will use ✅
+- Creating an interface between the Agent and the Computer ✅

 - Phi3 as a baseline
 - Phi3 as coding agent
 - Phi3 finetuned on code
 - Phi3 as coding agent, finetuned on code/tool-use
 - Phi3 as coding agent, finetuned on code/tool-use with human interaction

-- maybe some other stuff too like MoEs

-## Ressources
+## Resources

-Very Relevant Papers:
+**Very Relevant Papers:**
 - [ReAct](https://arxiv.org/abs/2210.03629)
 - [Toolformer](https://arxiv.org/abs/2302.04761)
 - [SWE Agent](https://swe-agent.com/paper.pdf)